 UW Health's breadth of medical and surgical options available are among the very best.

 With its large physician staff and resources, UW Health offers virtually every type of heart and vascular procedure available - a comprehensive program few others can match.

 Getting a Second Opinion

 Patients can contact the Second Opinion program by calling (608) 263-7092 or (800) 438-3102 (for patients outside of Madison), or you can submit your contact information online by filling out the Heart and Vascular Second Opinion Request Form

-A member of the UW Health Heart and Vascular Care team will conduct an initial, informal interview.
-An appointment is then made within 48 hours.
-The Heart and Vascular Care team member also works with the patient to obtain the release of any necessary medical records, X-ray films or MRI results the physician would need to render the second opinion.
+Upon receipt of your request, a member of the UW Health Heart and Vascular Care team will conduct an initial, informal interview within 48 hours of initial contact with the Second Opinion Program, a patient’s care options will be coordinated with expert healthcare personnel.
+The Heart and Vascular Care team member will also work with you to obtain the release of any necessary medical records, X-ray films or MRI results the physician would need to render the second opinion.